Rucol/ASP.NET/README.md

 ## 📌 Project Overview

-**BikeRentalSystemGr** is a web application designed to facilitate bike rentals.
+**BikeRentalSystem** is a web application designed to facilitate bike rentals.
 The system allows users to browse available bikes, make reservations, and manage rentals efficiently.

 ## 🛠 Technologies Used